 Before we dig into class specifics, I do want to note that equipping two Amplification trinkets does not give you some sort of multiplicative 14.49% benefit – just the additive 14% to all your stats.
 The second Amplification trinket isn’t, therefore, better than the first; they’re both equivalent.

 Currently, Mistweaver Monks are the only healer class that is able to proc the Intellect effect on both the healer and caster Amplification trinket through their usual healing mechanics.
-The caster Amp trinket (shown, right) will proc for Mistweavers from their melee spells (Jab, Tiger Palm, Blackout Kick), Level 30 Talents, Spinning Crane Kick/Rushing Jade Wind, and Chi Torpedo.
-Strangely enough, it does not proc from Crackling Jade Lightning.
+The caster Amp trinket (shown, right) will proc for Mistweavers from their melee spells (Jab, Tiger Palm, Blackout Kick), Crackling Jade Lightning, Level 30 Talents, Spinning Crane Kick/Rushing Jade Wind, and Chi Torpedo.
 Since Mistweavers frequently use at least some subset of these spells during the course of a fight, double Amp trinket is quite strong for them.

 Restoration Druids and Discipline Priests are also able to proc the caster Amplification trinket, but they have to go through some unusual hoops to do so.
 For Druids, the trinket will only proc from attacks in Cat or Bear form (including casting Faerie Fire), and for Disc Priests, the trinket only procs from auto-attacks.
 While you could in theory use these rarely-used abilities to force the trinket to proc when you want it, giving you a large Intellect boost on-demand for your throughput CDs, you’re most definitely sacrificing positional and responsiveness advantages in order to be able to get the proc, and I’m not sure it’s strictly worth it, especially when the trinket could go to a caster DPS instead.
 For most classes, the second Amplification trinket’s passive effect is probably not going to contribute more to your throughput than a trinket for which both the passive and proc effects are useful.